elithrar/admission-control/README.md

       service:
         # This is the hostname our certificate needs in its Subject Alternative
         # Name array - name.namespace.svc
+        # If the certificate does NOT have this name, TLS validation will fail.
         name: admission-control-service
         namespace: default
         path: "/admission-control/deny-public-services"